Surplus Store Memorial

 The Boeing Surplus Retail Store, Kent, WA

-However, I also think that the store was a victim of corporate short-sightedness and greed.
-Mary Armstrong, the former head of Boeing's Shared Services division, left SSG within a week or two after making the decision to shut the retail store down.
-She's now the head of Boeing's Environmental Practices division, or some such thing.
+However, I also think the store was a victim of corporate short-sightedness and greed.
+Mary Armstrong, the former head of Boeing's Shared Services Group (the division which ran the store), left SSG within a week or two after making the decision to shut the retail store down.
+Last I heard, she had become head of Boeing's 'Environmental Services' division or some such thing.

 Wacky Willy's, Portland, OR